Limited Civil Case Processing and Program Rules

 - In the event of such failure to meaningfully participate, the arbitrator may present a declaration to the Court requesting sanctions against the offending party or attorney.
 The declaration shall be lodged with the Arbitration Administrator, and an order to show cause shall be issued and set for hearing.

 - Parties may select and conduct voluntary private mediation without notification to the Court.

 - Parties may stipulate to Court mediation by filing a Stipulation and Order to Arbitration/Mediation - Limited Civil Cases (CV\E-203) at any time after the filing of the Limited Civil Case Status Memorandum (CV\E-202).
 A Stipulation and Order to Arbitration/Mediation - Limited Civil Cases (CV\E-203) MUST be filed concurrently or subsequent to a Limited Civil Case Status Memorandum (CV\E-202).

 - The cost of private mediation shall be borne by all parties equally unless the parties agree otherwise.
 Parties will be charged an amount as set by the mediator.

-- For cases ordered into the Court mediation program, mediators on the court's approved panel have agreed to provide the first three (3) hours of mediation at no charge to the parties or to the court.
+- For cases ordered into the Court's Mediation Program, mediators on the Court's Mediation Panel List have agreed to provide the first three (3) hours of mediation at no charge to the parties or to the Court.
 In the event the mediation extends beyond three (3) hours and the parties determine that it would be beneficial to continue the mediation process, the parties shall be responsible for compensating the mediator in an amount established by the mediator.

 - If the original mediator should resign, die, withdraw, be disqualified, refuse or be unable to perform the duties of a mediator, the parties shall within five (5) days after receiving notice of such event inform the Arbitration/Mediation Clerk.
 An alternate mediator will then be substituted in the original mediator's place.